Introduction to quantum groups: 6a. Gaussian laws

-We have seen in the previous section that the Brauer type results for $O_N,O_N^+,U_N,U_N^+$ lead to concrete and interesting consequences regarding $O_N,O_N^+$.
-In this section we discuss similar results for $U_N,U_N^+$.
-The situation here is a bit more complicated than for $O_N,O_N^+$, and we will only do a part of the work here, namely algebra and basic probability, with the other part, advanced probability, being left for later, in section 8 below.
+We have seen that the Brauer type results for $O_N,O_N^+$ lead to some concrete and interesting consequences.
+In this chapter we discuss similar results for $U_N,U_N^+$.
+The situation here is a bit more complicated than for $O_N,O_N^+$, and we will only do a part of the work, namely algebra and basic probability, following \cite{ba1}, with the other part, advanced probability, following \cite{bc1}, being left for later, in chapter 8 below.

+Let us also mention that, probabilistically speaking, the basic probability theory that we used for $O_N,O_N^+$, while still applying to $U_N$, after some changes, will not apply to $U_N^+$, due to the fact that the main character here is not normal, $\chi\chi^*\neq\chi^*\chi$.
+So, in order to deal with $U_N^+$ we will have to use something more advanced, namely Voiculescu's free probability theory \cite{vdn}.
+Which is something very beautiful.
+But more on this later.

-Let us start with a summary of what we know so far about $U_N,U_N^+$:
+Let us start with a summary of what we know about $U_N,U_N^+$, coming from the Brauer type results from chapter 4, and the partition computations from chapter 5:

 \begin{theorem} For the basic unitary quantum groups, namely

 the intertwiners between the Peter-Weyl representations are given by

 with the linear maps $T_\pi$ associated to the pairings $\pi$ being given by